-- 1. The value in dollars of investments made by your community forest in enhanced or modified management for ecological or social reasons within the community forest boundaries. - 2.
-The number of volunteer and in-kind hours contributed by the board, staff and contractors in forest stewardship activities. - 3.
+1. The value in dollars of investments made by your community forest in enhanced or modified management for ecological or social reasons within the community forest boundaries.

+- 2. The number of volunteer and in-kind hours contributed by the board, staff and contractors in forest stewardship activities. - 3.
 The number of hectares treated within the community forest and outside the boundaries. - 4.
-The CFA's involvement in long-term (60+ years) planning. - 5.
-CFA plans for management of old growth. - 6.
+The CFA's involvement in long-term (60+ years) planning. - 6.
 CFA usage of LiDAR. - 7.
 CFA monitoring programs in place.